Mining in Cornwall and Devon: Legend of Joseph of Arimathea

-Ding Dong mine, reputedly one of the oldest in Cornwall, in the parish of Gulval is said in local legend to have been visited by Joseph of Arimathea, a tin trader, and that he brought a young Jesus to address the miners, although there is no evidence to support this.
+Ding Dong mine, reputedly one of the oldest in Cornwall, in the parish of Gulval, is said in local legend to have been visited by Joseph of Arimathea, a tin trader, and it is claimed that he brought a young Jesus to address the miners, although there is no evidence to support this.

 Iron Age archaeology

 There are few remains of prehistoric tin mining in Cornwall or Devon, probably because later workings have destroyed early ones.
 However, shallow cuttings used for extracting ore can be seen in some places such as Challacombe Down, Dartmoor.
 There are a few stone hammers, such as those in the Zennor Wayside Museum.
 It may well be that mining was mostly undertaken with shovels, antler picks, and wooden wedges.
-An excavation at Dean Moor on Dartmoor, at a site dated at 1400 – 900 BC from pottery, yielded a pebble of tin ore and tin slag.
+An excavation at Dean Moor on Dartmoor, at a site dated at 1400–900 BC from pottery, yielded a pebble of tin ore and tin slag.
 Rocks were used for crushing the ore and stones for this were found at Crift Farm.
 There have been finds of tin slag on the floors of Bronze Age houses, for example at Trevisker.
 Tin slag was found at Caerloges with a dagger of the Camerton-Snowhill type.

 In the Iron Age bronze continued to be used for ornaments though not for tools and weapons, so tin extraction seems to have continued.
 An ingot from Castle Dore is probably of Iron Age date.

 Roman and Post-Roman periods

 The tin resources are said to have been a reason the Romans invaded Britain, but they had control of mines in Spain and Brittany in the 1st and 2nd centuries AD.
 Later production in Spain was curtailed, probably by raiding.
 Production in Britain increased in the 3rd century, for use in coinage, and there was extensive use of tin in pewter manufacture, at Camerton in Somerset for example.
 Cornwall and West Devon were less Romanised than many other parts of Britain, and tin mining may have been in local hands, with tin purchased by the imperial authority.
 A possible official stamp has been identified on the Carnington tin ingot.
 A number of tin ingots have been found in Roman contexts, such as 42 found in a wreck at Bigbury Bay in 1991–92.

 A site in the Erme Valley, Devon, shows sediment aggregation in late Roman and Post-Roman times due to tin mining on Dartmoor.
 There is a peak in activity between the 4th and 7th centuries.
-Tin slag at Week Ford in Devon has been dated to 570 – 890 AD.
+Tin slag at Week Ford in Devon has been dated to 570–890 AD.

 St Piran (patron saint of tinners) is said to have landed at Perranporth from Ireland about 420 AD.